Movement, Coordination, and Your 1- to 2-Year-Old

 - have indoor and outdoor areas that meet or exceed recommended safety standards for all of their activities

 As their physical skills develop, toddlers also learn to use their hands more.
-Toys and objects that can encourage this include:
+Toys and craft supplies that can encourage this include:

 - paper and crayons